Ever wish you could look at your business in different ways to get a different…

 Dilution and Founder Shares

-A common problem in startups and high growth ventures is that the founders may risk losing control of the company as a result of ongoing equity capital raising ie as more funding is raised through share issues, the founders % ownership successively decreases (the reduction in ownership is known as dilution).
+A common problem in startups is that the founders may risk losing control of the company as a result of ongoing equity capital raising.
+As more funding is raised through share issues, the founder’s percentage of ownership successively decreases (the reduction in ownership is known as dilution).

 A founder holds 100 shares representing 100% of the shares in a company.